Devcon4/Bonelli/src/md/lit-element.md

 This lets us write wrappers in a natural way.
 The tricky part is how this relationship is shown when you inspect in Devtools is unintuitive.
 Your Light DOM appears next to your Shadow Root not nested how it is actually structured.

+Another issue was with remark2rehype which is the library that converts markdown to html and replaces code blocks with my custom components.
+They use a bunch of helper functions internally but don't export them.
+I ended up having to copy their code for these functions so I could plug in my components correctly.

+I also have not been able to get CSS Paint API to polyfill correctly to Firefox.
+Even if I add the polyfill I think because of the ShadowDOM it is not replacing properly for Firefox.
+This means you won't currently see my pretty lines. 🙁

 ## Conclusion
 That was a high level overview of this website and Lit-Elements!
 Overall I love this stack for small projects, It's simple and is very similar to what people want vanilla Web Components to be.